Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Observables and black hole parameter estimation

-where, ($X^{'}_l$, 0) and ($X_l$, 0) are respectively the points where the reference circle and leftmost edge of the contour of the shadow cut the horizontal axis.
 To estimate the black hole parameters, we plot the contours of $R_s$ and $\delta_s$ in the ($l_0-a$) parameter space of the hairy Kerr black hole in Fig.~\ref{Rs_ds_Estimation}.
-It is evident from the Fig.~\ref{Rs_ds_Estimation}, the curves of radius $R_s$ and distortion $\delta_s$ intersect each other and the intersection points for a given $\alpha$ depends on both $a$ and $l_0$.
+It is evident from the Fig.~\ref{Rs_ds_Estimation}, the curves of radius $R_s$ and distortion $\delta_s$ intersect each other at a particular point, which for a given $\alpha$ depends on both $a$ and $l_0$.
 An intersection point of $R_s$ and $\delta_s$ for a given $\alpha$ and inclination angle $\theta_0$, uniquely determines the parameters $a$ and $l_0$ (cf. Table~\ref{parameter_table1}).
-Thus, we have extended the Hioki and Maeda method \cite{Hioki2009} to uniquely determine the parameters $a$ and $l_0$ of the hairy Kerr black holes.
+Thus, we have extended the \cite{Hioki:2009na} method to unambiguously determine the parameters $a$ and $l_0$ of the hairy Kerr black holes.

-\paragraph{Kumar and Ghosh method:} The Hioki and Maeda method \cite{Hioki2009} of numerical estimation of black hole parameters using shadow observables $R_s$ and $\delta_s$ was later extended by Tsupko \cite{Tsupko2017} to analytical estimation.
-Further, Tsukamoto et al. \cite{Tsukamoto:2014tja} proposed a method to distinguish the Kerr black hole shadow from the other rotational black hole shadows arising in the MoG.
-However, the observables $R_s$ and $\delta_s$ used in the above two methods demand some symmetries in the shadow shape, and they may not work precisely for the black hole shadows in modified gravity \cite{Schee:2008kz,Johannsen:2013,Tsukamoto:2014tja, Abdujabbarov:2015xqa,Younsi:2016azx, Tsupko:2017rdo}.
-Also, the shadow shape may not be precisely circular due to noisy data \cite{Abdujabbarov:2015xqa,Kumar:2018ple}.
-Motivated by this, Kumar and Ghosh \cite{Kumar:2018ple} presented observables characterizing a haphazard (or not circular shape) shadow to estimate the parameters associated with black holes.
-They defined the Area ($A$) and oblateness ($D$) by
+\paragraph{Kumar and Ghosh method:} The Hioki and Maeda method \citep{Hioki:2009na} of numerical estimation of black hole parameters using shadow observables $R_s$ and $\delta_s$ was later extended by \cite{Tsupko:2017rdo} to analytical estimation.
+Further, \cite{Tsukamoto:2014tja} proposed a method to distinguish the Kerr black hole shadow from the other rotating black hole shadows arising in the MoG.
+However, the observables $R_s$ and $\delta_s$ used in the above two methods demand some symmetries in the shadow shape, and they may not work precisely for the haphazard black hole shadows in MoG \citep{Schee:2008kz,Johannsen:2015qca,Tsukamoto:2014tja, Abdujabbarov:2015xqa,Younsi:2016azx, Tsupko:2017rdo}.
+Also, the shadow shape may not be precisely circular due to noisy data \citep{Abdujabbarov:2015xqa,Kumar:2018ple}.
+Motivated by this, \cite{Kumar:2018ple} presented observables characterizing a haphazard (or not circular shape) shadow to estimate the parameters associated with black holes.
+They defined the shadow Area ($A$) and oblateness ($D$) by

 and